Abdelwahab-M-Khidr/Abdelwahab-M-Khidr.github.io/index.md

 - **Linguistic Analysis**: Expertise in both contemporary and classical English literature.
 - **Literary Criticism**: Extensive knowledge and application of theoretical frameworks.
 - **Research & Copywriting**: writing reports with strong analytical and academic writing abilities.
-- **Certificate of Excellence from the Egyptian Armed Forces**: For distinguished service in financial administration.
+- **Certificate from the Minister of Defense of the Egyptian Armed Forces for excellence during service in the financial administration of the army**

 ## Digital Proficiency
 - **FDTC (Fundamentals of Digital Transformation)**: Proficient in Microsoft Office suite, networking, and mobile applications.